umituz/react-native-firebase/README.md

 - **Single Responsibility**: Each class has one clear purpose
   - `FirebaseConfigValidator`: Only validates configuration
   - `FirebaseAppInitializer`: Only initializes Firebase App
-  - `FirebaseAuthInitializer`: Only initializes Auth
-  - `FirebaseFirestoreInitializer`: Only initializes Firestore
-  - `FirebaseClient`: Only orchestrates initialization
+  - `FirebaseClient`: Only orchestrates Firebase App initialization

 - **Open/Closed**: Extensible through configuration, closed for modification